Atriplex semibaccata: Rehabilitation

 A. semibaccata has been used for regenerative purposes, where it has been planted to restore mine spoils.
 A. semibaccata is adaptive to the saline and drought conditions of mining waste and exhibits germination among these regions.
 A. semibaccata has also been used for landscaping purposes and as ground cover to control soil and erosion.
 A. semibaccata is an effective weed control in verges, roundabouts and nature strips.
 Additional uses of A. semibaccata includes land reclamation without the need for saline water irrigation systems and restoring bare patches of ground.

-Fodder/ Animal feed
+Animal feed

 A. semibaccata is used as saltland pasture and produces fodder for grazing animals when sources of paddock feed are limited.
 This can improve production from saltland sites, reduce salt movement and stabilise soil structure.
 A. semibaccata is a readily grazed Atriplex saltbush, which provides a more diverse diet and primary fodder/ animal feed.
 The high salt content in foliage reduces the use of A. semibaccata as a food source if availability of drinking water for livestock is not adequate.
 A. semibaccata is palatable when young, contains a low energy value and is a source of crude protein.
 Additional food supplements and adequate drinking water are necessary for livestock.